Creating a budget for a financial wellness program at your organization can be one of the cornerstones of the program’s success.

 Spend too little on rollout and education about the program and you’ll see less-than-desirable results.

-Spend too much and you’ll find diminishing returns per-employee as you extend the program to the whole organization.
+Spend too much and you’ll find diminishing returns per-employee as you expand the program.

 How do you find the right balance when creating a budget to maximize your results?

 Define your goals